Ogallala Aquifer: Conservation

 States have adopted differing policies.
 Oklahoma modified its water rules in 2023, only issuing irrigation permits tied to sustainable yield estimates.
-Kansas and Colorado in 2024 gave authority to local water management districts to limits withdrawals during drought years.
+In 2024, Kansas and Colorado gave local water management districts authority to limit withdrawals during drought years.

 Texas follows a “right of capture” regime toward water usage, and a University of Texas projection in 2025 has indicated up to 70% of the Texas Panhandle will become unusable within 20 years if current pumping rates continue.
 Since 2010, the North Plains Groundwater Conservation District, which encompasses eight counties north of Amarillo, including Moore and Dallam Counties, has offered a $300,000 annual demonstration project to conserve water that farmers pump from the Ogallala Aquifer.
 Participating farmers grow corn with just over half of the water that they would normally require to irrigate the fields, or they plant several weeks later than customary.
 Pivot sprinklers are used in the project, rather than the more expensive drip irrigation.
 According to district manager Steve Walthour, conservation is essential considering declining levels of the aquifer.
 The local non-profit organization Ogallala Commons, named for the aquifer itself, which not only collaborates and supports the local communicates, also works to conserve the Ogallala Aquifer and the surrounding area.

-Eleven farmers in 2013 participated in the conservation program, with some planting in dry earth, rather than watered soil.
+In 2013, 11 farmers participated in the conservation program, with some planting in dry earth, rather than watered soil.
 They are leaving more space between plants, a technique that retains moisture for a longer period of time.
 Soil sensors permit farmers to gather accurate information about the moisture level of their crops.
 The motivation to save water comes from the district's regulations on extracting water from the aquifer.
 The United States Geological Survey determined the water level in the aquifer has dropped more in Texas than in any other state in the basin.

 Farmers on their own land may draw water from the aquifer without charge.
 Pumping costs are low because the fuel used, natural gas, is inexpensive.
 The North Plains district first established limits on pumping in 2005 and tightened the regulations four years later.
 Certain wells are now required to have meters.
-Yet another challenge facing the district is that higher prices for crops have prompted some to plant additional fields and further increase the use of water from the aquifer.
+Yet another challenge facing the district is that higher prices for crops from 2006 to 2008 have prompted some to plant additional fields and further increase the use of water from the aquifer.
 Regardless, by 2024 voluntary conservation districts in Texas saw less than 15% of eligible farmers participating in incentive programs.